France's Hollande pledges payouts, price freezes after win

 Hollande had already said he would travel to Berlin within days of becoming president to discuss his ideas with German Chancellor Angela Merkel.

-Hollande said he would then inform Paris’s NATO allies at a summit directly afterwards in Chicago about his plans to pull France’s troops from Afghanistan by the end of the year.

-“There is no military solution in Afghanistan,” he said, adding that the pullout would be done in coordination with France’s allies.
+Hollande, who will hold a campaign rally in the northwestern city of Rennes on Wednesday, also repeated a promise to bring forward France’s troop withdrawal from Afghanistan to the end of 2012.

-Additional reporting Yann Le Guernigou, writing by John Irish, Catherine Bremer, Brian Love and Leigh Thomas Editing by Maria Golovnina
+Additional reporting and writing by John Irish, Catherine Bremer and Brian Love; Editing by Andrew Heavens